André Chiang: Awards

 During his time at his restaurant Jaan par André, Chiang was named the Rising Chef of the Year for 2009 at the World Gourmet Summit Awards of Excellence.
 Restaurant André has placed in the top 10 in Restaurant magazine's list of the top 50 restaurants in Asia since 2013, and was named the best restaurant in Singapore and the second-best restaurant in Asia in 2017.
 His Taipei restaurant RAW was named the best restaurant in Taiwan and ranked number 24 in Asia in the same list.

 Popular culture

-The Singaporean filmmaker Josiah Ng made a documentary about Chiang called Andre & His Olive Tree which was released in August 2020.
+A documentary about Chiang, André & His Olive Tree by Singaporean filmmaker Josiah Ng, was released in August 2020.